Program Office: Office of Elementary and Secondary Education

 Program Type: Discretionary/Competitive Grants

-The purpose of this program is to carry out a coordinated program of scientifically based research, demonstration projects, innovative strategies, and similar activities designed to build and enhance the ability of elementary and secondary schools to meet the special education needs of gifted and talented students.
+The purpose of this program is to carry out a coordinated program of evidence-based research, demonstration projects, innovative strategies, and similar activities designed to build and enhance the ability of elementary schools and secondary schools nationwide to identify gifted and talented students and meet their special educational needs.
 The major emphasis of the program is on serving students traditionally underrepresented in gifted and talented programs, particularly economically disadvantaged, limited English proficient (LEP), and disabled students, to help reduce the serious gap in achievement among certain groups of students at the highest levels of achievement.

 Grants are awarded under two priorities.
 Priority One supports initiatives to develop and scale up models serving students who are underrepresented in gifted and talented programs.
 Priority Two supports state and local efforts to improve services for gifted and talented students.